tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

 * Services page has been split into two pages with improved organization.
 * Clickable navigation has been added to all setup wizard pages.
 * Visual design updates have been applied according to the design guide.
+* Dark mode has been implemented as the default theme with a toggle to switch to light mode.
 * Project files are organized.
 * Documentation updates are in progress.
 * Beta testing preparation continues to be the next major milestone.